-Avapida Nasya: Herbs are pounded into a paste and then is squeezed to extract the juice which is dropped into the nostrils.
-This unique procedure of administering the medicines is known as avapida nasya.
+Avada Nasya: Herbs are pounded into a paste and then are squeezed to extract the juice which is dropped into the nostrils.
+This unique procedure of administering the medicines is known as vapid nasya.

 Pratimarsha Nasya: Medicated oil when dropped into the nostrils in a small and specific dose is known as pratimarsha nasya.

-Phala Nasya: The powdered fruit of certain plants are used in the nasya therapy and is known as phala nasya.
+Phala Nasya: The powdered fruit of certain plants is used in the Nasya therapy and is known as phala nasya.

-Patra Nasya: The juice extracted from leaves of certain herbs in used in the nasya therapy and is known as patra nasya.
+Patra Nasya: The juice extracted from leaves of certain herbs is used in Nasya therapy and is known as patra nasya.

 After evacuation of the bowel and bladder the client is asked to take light diet.
 Several minutes after the meals the client may be subjected to nasya karma.
 Abhyantara snehapana is contraindicated prior to the administration of nasya karma.
 If it essential then small dose of sneha should be given only for three days.
 After a rest of one day nasya therapy is planned on the fifth day.

 Client is placed in the supine position on the abhyanga table.
 Body is draped up to the neck.
 Therapist stands at the head end of the table facing the foot end to carry out abhyanga and svedana.
 Face and neck of the client is anointed with lukewarm oil.
 And then the face and the anterior neck are massaged by specific maneuvers.
 Forehead, eye brows, nose, chin and maxillary area is massaged with the linear thumb movements.
 Cheek and temporal region is massaged with circular movements of the palm in both clockwise and anti – clockwise direction.
 Anterior of the neck is massaged by moving the flat of the palms from the base of the neck to the mandible.